Author: Praveen Singhal | CFO | Maier+Vidorno

 The March 2016 revision still does not permit 100% FDI under the “Inventory based model” of e-commerce, where the inventory of goods and services is owned by the e-commerce entity and sold directly to customers.

 Although this move of Government of India to liberalize the e-commerce sector brings clarity, it also open doors to many issues.
-Companies engaging in inventory as well as market place model of e-commerce business may have to restructure their business model to make it a market place model so that they can benefit from the 100% FDI under the automatic route.
+Companies engaging in inventory as well as market place business model of e-commerce in India may have to restructure their business model to make it a market place model so that they can benefit from the 100% FDI under the automatic route.
 They will also have to follow the 25% norm and provide details of the sellers – which may become a tedious task in some scenarios.
 Not only this, but since e-commerce entities are prohibited from influencing the price, they may not be permitted to offer discounts and daily reduced prices – which has been one of the major factors attracting consumers to the e-commerce platform.

 Even with these restrictions, the clarification has been welcomed by major online players in India like Flipkart, Snap deal, Amazon, and old brick and mortar retail giant Future group has also termed it as a “move in right direction” as most think there is enough liberalization in the new policy to attract more foreign investors, which will eventually benefit the e-commerce sector – a sector that is gaining momentum in the Indian market and has enormous potential.